joeyology/taleno-digital/src/pages/blog/buildinpublic-first-money-mistake.md

 I ended up having 3 domains and that cost me money.
 But end of the day, I am still grateful because I learned a lot from these mistakes.

-Mistakes is not a failure.
+Mistake is not a failure.
 It's real education IF we learn from it. 😊

 In the next blog post, I'll be talking about how I build [davaocity.life](https://davaocity.life/)!